lukeFalsina/Grab-n-Run/docs/tutorial.rst

 Quick start and tutorial
 ========================

-In this section you will learn how to retrieve and include Grab'n Run library into your project (either by using Android Development Tool or Android Studio).
-After this setup a brief tutorial will explain how to use different classes in the library to **secure** the *dynamic code loading operations*.
+In this section you will learn how to *retrieve and include Grab'n Run library* into your project (either by using Android Development Tool or Android Studio).
+After this setup a **brief tutorial** will explain how to use different classes in the library to **secure** the *dynamic code loading operations*.

 Since this section is **introductory** and more descriptive, it should be read by those who are not familiar with this library or more in general with *class loading* in Android.
-On the other hand the :doc:`api` section provides a more complete and detailed view on Grab'n Run library and its insights, while :doc:`example` shows a simple use case of the concepts introduced here.
+On the other hand the :doc:`javaAPI/packages` section provides a more complete and detailed view on Grab'n Run library and its insights, while :doc:`example` shows a simple use case of the concepts introduced here.

 Retrieve Grab'n Run
 -------------------